NCIP/alview/README.md

  https://raw.githubusercontent.com/NCIP/alview/master/ALVIEW_USERS_MANUAL.txt</a></p>

-Current hg18 and hg19 are supported.
+Currently hg18 and hg19 are supported.
 More genomes are coming.
 If your system is locked down and you cannot install the package for your Operating System, then do this: .... create a directory to store alview program and data.
 Then grab a binary from BINARIES directory ( from this NCIP Alview Github Front Page)  <a href="https://github.com/NCIP/alview/tree/master/BINARIES">  https://github.com/NCIP/alview/tree/master/BINARIES </a> , download and untar the Genome support data ("AlviewGenomeData.tar") in your new directory (this is very large) <a href="http://45.56.125.191/AlviewGenomeData.tar> http://45.56.125.191/AlviewGenomeData.tar</a>, Then download and edit the sample alview.conf file (sample at <a href="http://45.56.125.191/alview.conf"> http://45.56.125.191/alview.conf </a> to point to GENOMEDATADIR directory.
 Then check permissions and you can run Alview.
 Set all files to readable and set the binary to executable.
 Many recent Linuxes are compatible with older binaries; but some Linux users might need to re-compile Alview.
 Alview Linux relies on GTK2 which is often installed on systems.